Hinge, Tastebuds, and Match.com

 Download now from:

-The only iOS-only app on this list (Apple users don’t like matching with Android users, apparently), Tastebuds is a dating app that uses music taste to guess who’s compatible with who.
+The only iOS-only app on this list (Apple users don’t like matching with Android users, apparently), Tastebuds is a dating app that uses musical taste to guess who you’re compatible with.
 You can link it to your Facebook account if you like, but you’re not forced to.
 You can also make your profile as detailed or sparse as you like — character limits for each question, mostly centered on music, are pretty high.
-Once started, you can flick through individual profiles to view all the information the user has included, including song clips from artists they like.
+Once you’re set up, you can flick through individual profiles to view all the information the user has included, including song clips from artists they like.
 You can “like” a person if interested, and if not, simply “skip” them.
 You can even send a song or message users before or after they match with you.

 Download now from: